 Let’s consider a raw chicken breast.
 Using a high-resolution imaging system, you might be able to see two chicken bone fragments in it.
 When animals expire, their bones leech calcium, and that calcium is the easiest thing for the X-ray system to find.
 However, it’s also possible to find the bones themselves.

 Finding bones in a chicken breast gets down to the same things discussed in can inspection.
 You want extremely high signal-to-noise ratio, so you can single out the bone from the product itself.
 You also need good software that’s able to find the entire bone and make sure it’s not only easy to detect but also so you can save as much product as possible.

-When Peco-InspX systems creates the high-resolution images, we have a separate light table that will highlight where the bones are.
+When Peco-InspX systems create the high-resolution images, we have a separate light table that will highlight where the bones are.
 Then, you can cut them out, and run the now bone-free product back through the machine – rather than having to throw the entire product away.

-For fish bones, which are even smaller, our ultra-high-resolution 0.48 millimeter system can find them in any kind of fish product.
+For fish bones, which are even smaller, our ultra-high-resolution 0.48-millimeter system can find them in any kind of fish product.

 - What Your Vendor Should Provide

 So if you’re doing bone detection, it’s important you understand what your vendor provides in terms of imaging resolution and the kind of X-ray tube that they’re using.